sven-hluchy/aoc23/day01/readme.md

 second part also gives the correct answer to the input of the first,I will only include the code for the second part.

+You can run this program by piping the input, i.e. `cat input.txt | raku part2.raku`.

 ```raku
 my @n=('1'…'9')».uniname».words»[1]».lc;
 my $a=@n.join('|');